Skip to main content

 Study design

-A pilot clinical trial was conducted between January and September 2022 at the Dental Centre of Innovation and Advanced Specialties at Alfonso X El Sabio University, in compliance with ethical standards of the Declaration of Helsinki and the CONSORT Statement.
+A pilot clinical trial was conducted between January and September 2022 at the Dental Centre of Innovation and Advanced Specialties at Alfonso X El Sabio University, in compliance with the ethical standards of the Declaration of Helsinki and the CONSORT Statement.
 The Ethical Committee of the Faculty of Health Sciences at University Alfonso X El Sabio authorized the study in December 2021 (process no. 29/2021).
 Informed consent was granted by all patients prior to provision of their digital files.
-The repeatability and reproducibility of this novel technique for measuring the volumetric healing process of free gingival grafts around dental implants has been analyzed using Gage R&R statistical analysis.
-This technique has been previously used by the authors to analyze the wear of screw-retained implant-supported metal-ceramic dental prostheses and natural tooth as antagonist (22), the distal tooth displacement and derotation angle produced by the Carriere Motion Appliance (23), the wear of the bracket slot walls of the fixed multibracket appliance after orthodontic treatment (24),the volume of maxillary and nasal sinus airways following suture palatine expansion performed with the Hyrax disyuntor appliance (25) and the wear volume of controlled memory (CM)-wire NiTi alloy endodontic reciprocating files after clinical use (26), the volumes of the left and right maxillary sinuses and the nasal and maxillary sinus airway complex after a sinus lift procedure using the lateral window approach (27), the volume of the midpalatal suture after rapid maxillary expansion (28) and the area and volume of the remaining cement after removal of fixed multibracket appliances, the area and volume of remaining cement after cement removal, the area and volume of enamel removed after cement removal, and the volume of cement used to adhere fixed multibracket appliances (29), with a sample size of two operators and two repetitions per operator, since Carrion García et al. (30) and Zanobini et al. (31) suggested that this sample size is sufficient to demonstrate its usefulness for evaluating the precision and consistency of a measurement process.
-Specifically, the Gage R&R determines how much of the variability in the measurement process is due to variation in the measurements system; You use inference techniques to estimate repeatability and reproducibility.
+The repeatability and reproducibility of this novel technique for measuring the volumetric healing process of free gingival grafts around dental implants have been analyzed using Gage R&R statistical analysis.
+This technique has been previously used by the authors to analyze the wear of screw-retained implant-supported metal-ceramic dental prostheses and natural tooth as antagonist (22), the distal tooth displacement and derotation angle produced by the Carriere Motion Appliance (23), the wear of the bracket slot walls of the fixed multibracket appliance after orthodontic treatment (24), the volume of maxillary and nasal sinus airways following suture palatine expansion performed with the Hyrax disyuntor appliance (25) and the wear volume of controlled memory (CM)-wire NiTi alloy endodontic reciprocating files after clinical use (26), the volumes of the left and right maxillary sinuses and the nasal and maxillary sinus airway complex after a sinus lift procedure using the lateral window approach (27), the volume of the midpalatal suture after rapid maxillary expansion (28) and the area and volume of the remaining cement after removal of fixed multibracket appliances, the area and volume of remaining cement after cement removal, the area and volume of enamel removed after cement removal, and the volume of cement used to adhere fixed multibracket appliances (29), with a sample size of two operators and two repetitions per operator, since Carrion García et al. (30) and Zanobini et al. (31) suggested that this sample size is sufficient to demonstrate its usefulness for evaluating the precision and consistency of a measurement process.
+Specifically, the Gage R&R determines how much of the variability in the measurement process is due to variation in the measurement system; You use inference techniques to estimate repeatability and reproducibility.
 When a measurement process is conducted, the total process variation consists of part-to-part variation plus measurement system variation.
-Measurement system variation is determined by the repeatability, which is described as the variability of the measures performed by the same operator when the same part is measured, and the reproducibility, which is the variability of the measures performed by different operators when the same part is measured. measured.
+Measurement system variation is determined by the repeatability, which is described as the variability of the measures performed by the same operator when the same part is measured, and the reproducibility, which is the variability of the measures performed by different operators when the same part is measured.
 Ideally, very little of the variability should be due to repeatability and reproducibility.
 Differences between parts (part-to-part) should account for most of the variability.
 When variability occurs, the measurement system can reliably distinguish between parts.

 Clinical procedure

-Ten patients presenting with mucositis associated with a dental implant located in the lower maxilla to support an overdenture were referred to the Master's degree of Oral Implantology and Implant-Supported Prostheses at Alfonso X El Sabio University (Madrid, Spain).
-Inclusion criteria was determined to select patients with preoperative soft tissue width <2 mm, probing pocket depth <5 mm, edema and inflammation and bleeding on probing (32).
-The bacterial load present around the dental implants was eliminated and patients were recommended to use an oral mouth rinse-based chlorhexidine digluconate on twice a day, and follow-up appointments were scheduled.
+Ten patients presenting with mucositis associated with a dental implant located in the lower maxilla to support an overdenture were referred to the Master's Degree of Oral Implantology and Implant-Supported Prostheses at Alfonso X El Sabio University (Madrid, Spain).
+Inclusion criteria were determined to select patients with preoperative soft tissue width <2 mm, probing pocket depth <5 mm, edema and inflammation and bleeding on probing (32).
+The bacterial load present around the dental implants was eliminated and patients were recommended to use an oral mouth rinse-based chlorhexidine digluconate twice a day, and follow-up appointments were scheduled.
 Subsequently, a free gingival graft was planned to increase the volume surrounding the dental implant, and a 3 × 2-cm free gingival graft was extracted from the palatal region before being placed in the buccal gingival surface of the surrounding dental implants.
-The patients were scheduled for follow-up appointments at 1 week (STL2), 1 months (STL3), 3 months (STL4), and 6 months (STL5).
+The patients were scheduled for follow-up appointments at 1 week (STL2), 1 month (STL3), 3 months (STL4), and 6 months (STL5).

 Experimental procedure

 A preoperative digital impression was taken of both donor and recipient locations using 3D in-motion video imaging technology (Figures 1A,F) through an intraoral scan (True Definition, 3M ESPE ™, Saint Paul, MN, USA) to create a standard tessellation language (STL) digital file (STL1) with a cloud of points forming a tessella network, with 3-dimensional objects represented as polygons comprising tessellas in the form of equilateral triangles (33, 34).
-The image capturing procedure was carried out in accordance with manufacture recommendations by first scanning the area of interest and then the rest of the dental arch surface.
+The image-capturing procedure was carried out in accordance with the manufacturer's recommendations by first scanning the area of interest and then the rest of the dental arch surface.
 The patients were scheduled for follow-up appointments at 1 week (STL2) (Figures 1B,G), 1 month (STL3) (Figures 1C,H), 3 months (STL4) (Figures 1D,I) and 6 months (STL5) (Figures 1E,J), during which postoperative digital impressions were taken using an intraoral scan (True Definition, 3M ESPE ™, Saint Paul, MN, USA).

 Figure 1